jitsecurity/jit-customer-scripts/src/scripts/gitlab_team_resource_manager/README.md

 - This script is designed to be run on a daily schedule.
 - The script will only update assets that are not currently covered by a team resource.
-- The script will update the coverage by the order of the team metadata file.
+- The script will update the coverage ordered alphabetically by the json file name.

 ## Configuration
 1. Clone the repository: